Republicans shift from challenging rules to preparing to challenge individual ballots

 In Florida, where concerns about the signature-matching process in 2018 led state lawmakers to require “formal signature training” for election officials, an attorney acting for the Trump campaign last month sought permission to observe the signature-matching process in Broward County, the state’s Democratic stronghold.

-Broward County Democratic Party chairwoman Cynthia Busch said the request appeared to be aimed at laying the groundwork for potential litigation.
+Broward County Democratic Party chairwoman Cynthia Busch said she was concerned that the request was aimed at laying the groundwork for potential litigation.
 “This is a way to try to scare people, make people mistrust the outcome and take potential legal action to get ballots thrown out,” she said.

 The appointed Republican election supervisor denied the request, saying the review could slow the count.
 But earlier this month, both campaigns were given a one-time chance to watch the process play out for a handful of ballots.